Parshantk90/D3-Calendar-Heat-Map/README.md

   }
 ]

-# Configurable point in CalendarHeatMap.js file-
+# Configurable points in CalendarHeatMap.js file-
 You can set below paramaters to change heatmap look and feel

     // dataset grouping at different levels